compuserscripts/6v6_lua/README.md

 esp lasso - same as anti air but for all classes, able to specify different color boxes and tracers for each class. maybe alpha based on distance? also only visible mode for all of them

+matchhud enemy hp

+draw a circle on the spot on the ground where airborne player lands